 Below, we provide charts that display the changes in our targeted chambers over time.
 In particular, take note of the significant partisan swings that occurred between 2010 and 2011, after the REDMAP elections.
 These visuals display the dramatic erosion in Democratic power at the state level over the past 8 years, and show why Democrats can no longer afford to look past state and local elections.

-Click here for our interactive data visualization of the composition of state legislative chambers and governorships between 2008–2018.
+Check out our interactive map of the composition of state legislative chambers and governorships between 2008–2018.